 9. McCall, Idaho

 Sure, we’ve already made it clear over here at BMTM that Idaho is gorgeous in the winter.
 I’m here to tell you that summer in McCall is also pretty rad and deserves a spot on your Idaho bucket list.
-This small mountain town is located just about 2 hours away from Boise and attracts outdoors enthusiasts all year round.
+This small mountain town is located just about two hours from Boise and attracts outdoors enthusiasts all year round.

 June in central Idaho boasts mild temperatures and lots of sunshine, making it a great time to get out and kayak at Ponderosa State Park.

 Did you know that Idaho is known for its hot springs (hello, Kirkham Hot Springs!)?
-Check out McCall’s Burgdorf Hot Springs and treat yourself to a relaxing soak.
+Check out McCall’s Burgdorf Hot Springs, and treat yourself to a relaxing soak.
 If you go at night, you can even stargaze there.

 8. Glacier National Park, Montana